lipengfeizju/personal/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Final-year Ph.D. candidate, CS @ <a href='https://www1.cs.ucr.edu/'>University of California, Riverside</a> <br> Incoming Assistant Professor, iSchool @ <a href='https://www.rit.edu/computing/school-of-information'>Rochester Institute of Technology </a>
+subtitle: Assistant Professor, iSchool @ <a href='https://www.rit.edu/computing/school-of-information'>Rochester Institute of Technology </a>

 profile:
   align: right